sass/sass/doc-src/SASS_CHANGELOG.md

   under the same circumstances that it would be interpreted as division when used in a property.

+* Fix a case where parsing pathological comments would cause Sass to take exponential time and consume all available CPU.

 ## 3.3.5 (14 April 2014)

 * Fix `LoadError`s when using `--watch` with the bundled version of Listen.